abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 This is a result known as the Cayley's theorem.
 In short:

 > Any group is isomorphic to its corresponding permutation group.
+{: .theorem}

 Or formally, if we use $Perm$ to denote the permutation group then Cayley's theorem states that $Perm(A) \cong A$ for any $A$.

-Or in other words, representing the elements of a monoid/group as permutations actually yields a representation of the monoid itself (sometimes called its *standard representation*).
+Or in other words, representing the elements of a monoid/group as permutations actually yields a representation of the monoid itself (sometimes called its *standard representation*) e.g. a triangle is a figure such that if you flip it two times it would go back to the original position (and everything that you can flip two times and go back to the original position is a triangle).

 Cayley's theorem is a very important result, so the fact that it does not look impressive in this context only shows the power of the categorical framework (and how much we learned).